rlespinasse/romainlespinasse.dev/content/posts/actions-hackathon-slug.md

 date: 2020-08-16T10:42:00+02:00
 draft: false
 toc: false
-description: Submission of github-slug-action project to the dev.to Actions Hackathon.
+summary: Submission of github-slug-action project to the dev.to Actions Hackathon.
 tags:
   - actionshackathon
   - github